 SLOC recommends that lawyers adopt the forms of opinions available on this website in the completion of commercial transactions.
 Using these forms will alleviate the often contentious discussions that can occur between legal counsel in settling the scope and language of the opinions and enable legal counsel to expedite the closing of transactions.

 There are several “qualifications” in the forms of opinions.
 Not all are relevant to all transactions or documents.
 SLOC recommends that legal counsel exclude those qualifications that are not applicable to the transaction or the documents for which the opinion is given and include other qualifications appropriate to the particular transaction.

-The forms of opinions currently available on this web site are not “static” and members of SLOC welcomes comments from lawyers to the any of the forms.
+The forms of opinions currently available on this website are not “static” and members of SLOC welcomes comments from lawyers to any of the forms.
 This will greatly assist SLOC in maintaining the currency of the forms of opinions.

 Members of SLOC represent themselves and not their firms on the committee, although members are expected to draw information from their firms and pass drafts for comment through their firms and within the profession.

 SLOC, its members, and the firms to which the members might at any time belong are not responsible or liable to any person or firm that uses or relies on these materials.